 In response to the aggregate hype of the emerging global NFT marketplace, TRANSFER presents Pieces of Me – 50 artworks are offered in the browser as a respite from the frenzy and dystopia surrounding the boom.
 We invite you to reflect and transact with intention.

-🪞Explore the show by scrolling through the thematic rooms in any order.
+🪞Explore the show by swiping through the thematic rooms.

 This is the part of myself that I present to you.
 I’m here, plain for you to see.
 This is how I make real what I want to be.
 Each of the pieces in this room is a deeply personal offering or self-portrait.

 When you look too closely at the past, all you will see is suffering.
 It’s like when you look down, you’re more likely to fall.
 Don’t be afraid; live in the now.
 These cautionary tales will help you understand how.
 Each of the pieces in this room is a warning.

 I have all these pieces and I’ve scattered them around for you to see.
 They’ve never really fit anywhere.
 If you can’t find them, I’ll be okay here -- in this world that I made without you.
 All of the pieces in this room occupy a liminal place that is incompatible with binary classification.

 I’ve been here the whole time; waiting for you.
 Now that everybody’s here, I hope that I won’t be forgotten.
 While you’re around, remember to be respectful; don’t litter, try not to rough house or carouse.
 All of the pieces in this room come from artists recognized as early leaders in particular areas.

 Change is the only thing we have to hold on to, but we can always wish for better change.
 Let’s take a leap of faith—I want it to be true, and so it will be.
 All of the pieces in this room are like coins tossed in a wishing well, leaps of faith towards alternative realities.